Igor Kovalyov: Soviet period

-American period
+North American period

 In the summer of 1991, just 20 days before the August Coup, Kovalyov and his family left for Los Angeles.
 He started working as an animator on The Simpsons, then moved to work on Rugrats as a director and character designer.
 The series eventually turned into one of the most popular children's TV shows.
 Kovalyov also contacted some of the leading Pilot animators and suggested them to join him.
 This greatly upset Alexander Tatarsky who was convinced that Gábor Csupó was enticing his best staff.
 Nevertheless, Igor visited Tatarsky every year till his death in 2007 and discussed future plans.

 In 1993 Kovalyov was offered to direct the Aaahh!!!
 Real Monsters pilot.
 As he later recalled, this was his only studio project where he was given almost full artistic control after he and Csupó had shown Investigation Held by Kolobki to the producers who became very impressed with it and asked for a similar style.
 Igor also rewrote the screenplay along the way, filling it with specific jokes and gags.
 In 1998 he co-directed The Rugrats Movie which grossed $141 million, breaking the box office record for a non-Disney animated film, although Kovalyov was left unhappy with it, claiming there was a heavy pressure from producers this time around and many of his ideas didn't make into the movie.

 Csupó also kept his promise and allowed him to work on his auteur films.
 Bird in a Window (1996), Flying Nansen (2000) and Milch (2005) gained a number of awards at international film festivals, although the latter was finished when the studio was already in sharp decline, and Kovalyov had to seek sponsorship from his former father-in-law, a famous Russian lawyer Genrikh Padva who is listed in the credits as a producer.
 Same year Igor left Klasky Csupo to teach animation at California Institute of the Arts.

 Back to Russia

-On November 2010 he returned to Moscow to be closer to his sick mother.
-There he was approached by Timur Bekmambetov who offered him to lead the production of the new Russian animated series Alisa Knows What to Do! at the Bazelevs Company.
+In November 2010 he returned to Moscow to be closer to his sick mother.
+There he was approached by Timur Bekmambetov, who offered him to lead the production of the new Russian animated series Alisa Knows What to Do! at the Bazelevs Company.
 Bekmambetov also produced his next independent film Before Love in 2015.
-On December 2017 Kovalyov joined Soyuzmultfilm as a creative producer and worked on Prostokvashino, a successful re-launch of the Soviet mini-series Three from Prostokvashino.
+In December 2017 Kovalyov joined Soyuzmultfilm as a creative producer and worked on Prostokvashino, a successful re-launch of the Soviet mini-series Three from Prostokvashino.
 He is currently working on another revival of the popular Soviet series about parrot Kesha and his next auteur animation A Peacock Is Flying to the South-East.

+Personal life

 Kovalyov is married, he has a daughter and a son.